Marsheaven/Normalcity/Spark/SparkPi_Application_Exercise.md

+### Issue in the executing sbt package

-I followed the instruction in the guide to run the first scala application, however I failed at the step of creating the jar file.
+I followed the instruction in the guide(the attached file) to run the first scala application, however I failed at the step of creating the jar file.

 ```